CampusEatsUofT/.github/documentations/firestore_collections/users_schema.md

 ### User's Orders (OrderStates Documents, not Order Documents)

-User Order States Documents (path: `users/{userId}/orders/{orderId}`, represented by `OrderStateModel`), stores all order status information of this user.
+User Order States Documents (path: `users/{userId}/orders/{orderId}`, represented by `UserOrderStateModel`), stores all order status information of this user.
 This document is private.
 This document contains no sub-collection.

 ```
 orders (collection)
     $orderId (document)
         orderId (string)
+        createdAt (timestamp)
         orderStatus (string)
         driverStatus (string?)
+        status (string)

     orderStatus: one of the OrderStatus
     driverStatus: null if this isn't delivery order. one of the DriverStatus